acarlson98/rhParser/README.md

 Goal of the project is to parse Robinhood CSV Export files and put it into our personal trade chart format.

+## Requirements

+This is a python script.
+[Python can be downloaded here.](https://www.python.org/downloads/)

+This script requires pandas to run, which can be installed using pip (pip should be installed along with Python).

+`pip install pandas`

+The newer versions of pandas also require pyarrow, so install that too.

+`pip install pyarrow`

 ## Robinhood CSV Export contains the following columns:

 * Activity Date